 Quick Start

 This guide will get you controlling a Franka robot in minutes.
+There are two ways to use aiofranka:

 import asyncio